Use Statistics in Sales Copy But Do it This Way to Add Credibility

 After retiring from politics, he joined the Dentons Law firm.

-While Joseph never took up the art of copywriting, he certainly understood a fundamental element that all good copy contains: Proof.
+While Jean never took up the art of copywriting, he certainly understood a fundamental element that all good copy contains: Proof.

-In fact, one of my favorite quotes on proof is attributed to Joseph …
+In fact, one of my favorite quotes on proof is attributed to Jean …

 "A proof is a proof.
 What kind of proof?
 It's a proof.
 A proof is a proof.
 And when you have a good proof, it's because it's proven."